 For ritzy resorts and Michelin cuisine

 If you’re looking for a one-stop-shop of everything Southern Thailand has to offer, Phuket is your best bet.
-This might be Thailand’s most populous—and popular—island, but on the 30 miles stretching from north to south, Phuket offers plenty of tranquil temples, lush jungles and beaches only in-the-know sun-seekers hang out at.
+This might be Thailand’s most populous—and touristy—island, but on the 30 miles stretching from north to south, Phuket offers plenty of tranquil temples, lush jungles and beaches only in-the-know sun-seekers hang out at.
 Spend your days sipping cocktails at buzzing beach clubs like Cafe del Mar, a top-class dinner from locally farmed produce at Pru, or lounging at one of the many private beaches of some of the country's plushest resorts.

 Avoid the tumultuous southern beaches if cheeky nightlife isn’t your thing—the further north you go, the classier the crowds get.
 Here you’ll find Trisara, where each secluded villa comes with its own infinity pool, and only guests have access to the resort’s private beach.
 Also up north, Sala Phuket is more wallet-friendly and is fringed by Mai Khao Beach, one of Phuket’s prettiest and least developed stretches of sand.
 Alternatively, opt for an away-from-it-all experience at Six Senses Yao Noi, a luxurious eco-resort on Koh Yao Noi, a 40-minute speedboat transfer away from Phuket’s east coast.